-On 11 November 2016, the opening of the Church was attended by large crowds of Donors from all over Poland.
+On 11 November 2016, the opening of the Temple was attended by large crowds of Donors from all over Poland.
 Before the beginning of the liturgy the President of the Republic of Poland, Marshals of the Sejm and Senate and the Prime Minister laid wreaths in the Pantheon of Great Poles.
 During the processional entrance of the bishops concelebrating the Most Holy Sacrifice, the oldest Polish religious song Bogurodzica was sung.
 At the sounds of the “Attention” signal the flagship of the Polish Army marched in.
 After the honors were paid back, the people gathered with the Polish Army choir sang the National Anthem.
 After the beginning of the Liturgy the pastoral homily was given by the host of the place, Cardinal Kazimierz Nycz, Warsaw Metropolitan Archbishop.
 The homily was delivered by the President of the Polish Episcopate, Archbishop Stanisław Gądecki.
 Then, Cardinal Kazimierz Nycz accepted the Act of Commitment and Thanksgiving on behalf of the gathered.
 Before the blessing that concluded the Eucharist, the Primate of Poland, Archbishop Wojciech Polak gave his word to the faithful.
 At the end of the liturgy, Boże coś Polskę was sung, a song once competing with Mazurek Dąbrowskiego for the title of the National Anthem.

 Those who, for various reasons, could not attend the solemn Mass on the occasion of the opening of the Temple of Divine Providence, are invited to watch a TV broadcast.
 Its record can be found here.

-In the extensive chapter titled Unusual Concert we return to the world premiere of the outstanding oratorio “Przymierze” by Michał Lorenc, a work written especially for the 1050th anniversary of the Baptism of Poland and the opening of the Church of Divine Providence.
+In the extensive chapter titled Unusual Concert we return to the world premiere of the outstanding oratorio “Przymierze” by Michał Lorenc, a work written especially for the 1050th anniversary of the Baptism of Poland and the opening of the Temple of Divine Providence.
 We heard it performed by Beethoven Academy Orchestra with 100 musicians, led by Lee Reynolds, the British conductor of the younger generation.
 The Cappella Corale Varsaviana choir and outstanding soloists also performed.

 The text of the publication reads: